 Month 12-18: Swelling has completely subsided, and patients may evaluate their final results.

 Due to the invasiveness of the procedure, a revision rhinoplasty can cause a certain level of discomfort.
 However, at SpaMedica, the actual revision rhinoplasty procedure will not be felt due to the general anesthesia.
-While there may be swelling and discomfort afterwards, there will be no extreme or long-term pain.
+While there may be swelling and discomfort afterward, there will be no extreme or long-term pain.

 It is recommended that your nose heals from your first nose job before embarking on your revision rhinoplasty.
 As such, the cosmetic surgeons at SpaMedica recommend waiting anywhere from 12-24 months after your first nose job before proceeding with the procedure.

-If the damage is extensive, Dr. Mulholland and Dr. Roskies recommend undergoing revision rhinoplasty, as the surgery can smoothen sharp angles, correct irregularities, and restore symmetrical balance.
+If the damage is extensive, Dr. Mulholland and Dr. Bell recommend undergoing revision rhinoplasty, as the surgery can smoothen sharp angles, correct irregularities, and restore symmetrical balance.
 By adding balance and improving symmetry, Dr. Mulholland will be able to completely fix the appearance of a crooked nose.